 Chief Rhoades holds a master’s degree in Executive Fire Service Leadership and is pursuing a doctorate in Business Management.

 Chief Rhoades received his designation as Chief Fire Officer in 2010, Chief EMS Officer in 2012 and Chief Training Officer in 2012.

 Steve Riley is the town manager for Hilton Head, South Carolina, a position he has held since 1994.
 Prior to this he held positions as planning director for Beaufort, South Carolina and a planner for Beaufort County.
-Mr. Riley holds the designation of a credentialed City Manager by WHO.
+Mr. Riley holds the designation of a credentialed City Manager by ICMA.